Tampa Default Divorce Attorneys

-There are several ways that a default final judgment can be obtained in a divorce or other family law matter, one of which is when the respondent does not respond timely to service of the petition.
+There are several ways that a default final judgment can be obtained in a divorce or other family law matter as follows below.
 Since 1997, the family law and divorce lawyers at All Family Law Group, P.A. in Tampa have experience with all divorce and family law matters, whether they are complex or uncontested and we strive for the best representation.
 Contact our law firm to schedule a free consultation with one of our skilled Tampa divorce lawyers who can answer your questions regarding obtaining a default judgment.

 No Timely Response When Served with Petition

 In divorce and family law cases, the person who files the petition is known as the petitioner and the person against whom the case is filed is known as the respondent.
 The petition is filed with the court in the county in which the petitioner and respondent last resided together.
 The petition must be served by personal service upon the respondent at his or her address.
 A process server can be a private company designated to serve process in Florida or it may be done by a Sheriff Deputy.

-Once the process server has served the petition on the respondent, then the process server will file a notice with the court signifying that service has been accomplished upon the respondent, at what address and at what date and time.
+The process server will file a notice with the court certifying that service has been accomplished upon the respondent, at what address and at what date and time, once the process server has served the petition on the respondent.
 When the respondent is served, he or she will receive a Summons which will give instructions to the respondent as to how he or she must proceed.
 The Summons will notify him or her that he or she has 20 days to file a response with the court and to send a copy of the response to the petitioner.

 The petitioner may file a motion for clerk’s default and it will be entered by the clerk if the respondent does not respond within 20 days after the date of service.
 Even if the respondent does not send the petitioner a copy of the response, since all divorce and family law pleadings are online, it is possible to determine whether or not the respondent has filed a response before submitting the motion for default to the clerk.